Toast vs Square POS: Fees, Features & Which Is Best

 • Your focus is payment acceptance rather than inventory or staff management features

+If speed and simplicity matter more than advanced features, JIM's streamlined model gets you paid faster with less overhead.
 For boutiques and service providers who prioritize getting paid quickly over complex features, JIM offers a path that eliminates both hardware costs and payout delays.

 Get Paid Without the Complexity

-For mobile sellers and service providers who want simplicity, JIM removes the hardware hassles and delivers funds instantly at a flat 1.99% per transaction.
+For mobile sellers and service providers who want simplicity, JIM removes the hardware costs and delivers funds instantly at a flat 1.99% per transaction.
 No long-term contracts, no terminal purchases, no waiting days for your money.

 Ready to simplify how you get paid?
 Try JIM and start accepting contactless payments from your iPhone today.

-sell and get paid in seconds with jim
+Sell and get paid in seconds with Jim